See more articles

 Avoid Duplicate Content Penalties

-It’s very rare for Google to actually issue duplicate content penalties.
+Here’s the thing: it’s very rare for Google to actually issue duplicate content penalties.

 Promote Indexing